Contents

 This section asks you to describe how your project responds to the BFI Diversity Standards for film.

-At the end of the form, you need to attach:
+At the end of the form, you’ll need to attach:

-- our completed Budget and Production calendar template which includes:
+- a completed production budget using our template which includes:

 - the full budget for your project

-- a finance plan showing any additional funding for your project, if you intend to raise co-finance
+- a finance plan showing any additional finance you intend to raise for your project

-- the script of your project in standard industry format, submitted as a PDF or Word doc.
+- the full script (not a treatment or outline) for your project in standard industry format, submitted as a PDF or Word doc and dated on the front page.

-- if your project has a format that doesn’t lend itself to regular script presentation, or you have an alternative mode of expression you would like to use (for example, because you are neurodivergent and work more visually), you can submit your ideas in your preferred medium.
-For example, applications for an animated short may submit a storyboard in place of a script.
+- if your project has a format that doesn’t lend itself to regular script presentation (for example, animation, immersive, XR or VR), or you have an alternative mode of expression you would like to use (for example, because you’re neurodivergent and work more visually), you can submit your ideas in your preferred medium

 Equality monitoring

 The data you submit on this form will be confidential and anonymous.
-It will not be seen by the staff assessing your application.
+It will not be available to anyone assessing your application.

-We can’t assess your application until you have completed the equality monitoring form.
+We cannot assess your application until you have completed the equality monitoring form.

 7. What happens after you apply